OMGOMGplays/Source-Sharp/README.md

 This is my attempt at rewriting the ![Source 2013 SDK](https://github.com/ValveSoftware/source-sdk-2013)'s C++ code to C#.

 >[!NOTE]
->This project is not endorsed in any way by the original developers of the Source SDK, Valve!
+>This project is not endorsed in any way by the original developers of the Source SDK, Valve.
 >
 >The only reason why I'll keep working on this is by assuming that the source code will remain open source during my work on rewriting it.